-To right this wrong Hitler began, if somewhat unconsciously, a massive build-up for a conflict with Russia.
+To correct this wrong Hitler began, if somewhat unconsciously, a massive build-up to a conflict with Russia.
 Now imagining that only war with Russia would tip the balance in his favor Hitler started endless tirades in regards to the question of “living space” and how only with the collapse of the Soviet Union could Germany force her enemies to meet her demands and end the war.

-As usual though Hitler overrode all dissent and launched his invasion of the Soviet Union.
+As usual, Hitler overrode all dissent and launched his invasion of the Soviet Union.
 Utilizing over three million German soldiers, thousands of tanks and planes, the German army burst through the Russian frontier to win an astounding series of quick victories over the disorganized Red Army.

 Indeed the initial successes were so grand that many international military observers believed the war would be over within weeks with some die-hard supporters believing it would be as little as thirteen days!

 Obviously, their hopes were ludicrously abloom.
 They won their amazing string of wins primarily due to Stalin’s shock at the invasion; for so long he had been trying to please Hitler to buy time for a military build-up, and believed that it would come until the following year, that when he heard news of the attack he earnestly thought it was a mistake and that Hitler wouldn’t have dared to enter Russia so early.
 Yet to his disbelief the invasion was no isolated incident: it was real and in full force.
 Stalin, not knowing what to do, was in shock for several days.